plotly/plotly.github.io/_posts/plotly2/2016-07-13-how-to-create-a-choropleth-map.md

  - title: Style a Chart
    sub-steps:
     - copy: "You can choose your colorscale, text position, or typeface.
-Click on STYLE on the left-hand side to play around with the style of your map."
+Click on STYLE on the left-hand side to adjust the style of your map."
-    - copy: "To change the color gradients of your map, click on ‘Traces’ under the same STYLE tab, and choose the colorscale you want."
+    - copy: "To change the color gradients of your map, click on ‘Traces’ under the same STYLE tab, and choose your desired colorscale."
       img: "![Colour main](../static/images/choropleth-map-with-excel/choropleth-colorscale.png)"
-    - copy: "To add a title to your map, you can type it directly on the title by double-clicking it."
+    - copy: "To add a title to your map, double click on the title and type directly into the field."
       img: "![Type directly title](../static/images/choropleth-map-with-excel/choropleth-title.png)"
     - copy: "The same can be done for the axis labels, and legend."
       img: "![Type directly axis](../static/images/choropleth-map-with-excel/choropleth-legend-title.png)"